trailofbits/dylint/README.md

 * [`dylint_library!`](./utils/linting) is a macro that automatically defines the `dylint_version` function and adds the `extern crate rustc_driver` declaration.
 * [`ui_test`](./utils/testing) is a function that can be used to test Dylint libraries.
 It provides convenient access to the [`compiletest_rs`](https://github.com/Manishearth/compiletest-rs) package.
 * [`clippy_utils`](https://github.com/rust-lang/rust-clippy/tree/master/clippy_utils) is a collection of utilities to make writing lints easier.
 It is generously provided by the Rust Clippy Developers.

+## Limitations

+To run a library's lints on a package, Dylint tries to build the package with the same toolchain used to build the library.
+So if a package requires a specific toolchain to build, Dylint may not be able to apply certain libraries to that package.

+One way this problem can manifest itself is if you try to run one library's lints on the source code of another library.
+That is, if two libraries use different toolchains, they may not be applicable to each other.

 ## References